 The technology used will have an open API and will specify access to all of the information and present it in a simple, data-friendly format, the data being held in a secure environment dedicated to the “Heartbeat Hub”.
 This data will be held centrally and each areas local enthusiasts would be able to expand the application using the public API granted to them.
 Creating a raft of targeted relevant App’s to benefit the whole programme.

 In Active Exeter we will have a “Heartbeat Community Connector” (HCC) role to act as a liaison between the local community, healthy initiatives like; gyms, health groups, exercise, sports clubs and schools to support the IT integration using the NHS Spine interface API as the unique patient identifier within each practice.
 The HCC would provide the data analysis from the Heartbeat Hub to justify and corroborate the expansion of the challenge within the community.
 In the long term, our aspiration for the HCC role would be to have it recognised as a vocational qualification with full accreditation through a national body and be in place in every region.

-There is 1 registered and verified member of this community.Click to show/hide details of members who have consented to share their information.
+There are 2 registered and verified members of this community.Click to show/hide details of members who have consented to share their information.

 Show your name to the community by updating your profile and ticking "Show my membership in community pages"Join the Active Exeter Heartbeat community